Delta Modules Bournemouth

-The Diploma in English language teaching to Adults is the qualification which has now replaced the DTEFLA and its aim is to provide specialised training for experienced English language teachers.
-From September 2000 all diploma courses have run as DELTA course.
+The Diploma in English language teaching to Adults, commonly referred to as Delta, is one of the most highly-respected English teaching qualifications and aims to provide specialised training for experienced English language teachers.

-The Training Center in Bournemouth was involved in the first round of piloting the DELTA in the UK in 1998 and since then has successfully run full-time and part-time DELTA courses.
+The Training Centre in Bournemouth was involved in the first round of piloting the Delta in the UK in 1998 and since then has successfully run full-time and part-time Delta courses.
 The scheme is administered by the University of Cambridge Local Examinations Syndicate who approve centres to run courses and every course is moderated by an external assessor.

 To offer candidates who have substantial experience of teaching English to adult speakers of other languages the opportunity to:

 - deepen your understanding of the principles and practice of teaching the English language to adults;

 - apply the results of your learning and reflection to your current teaching position and more senior roles.

 - be at least 21 years old by the start of the course.

 - have a standard of education which would allow you to enter higher education in your own country and normally have undertaken some formal course of training in ELT to adults at either a pre-service or in-service level.